-How can I watch the FIFA Club World Cup in Australia?
+How to watch the FIFA Club World Cup in Australia

 What is the FIFA Club World Cup?

 While not one of the most talked about competitions, the FIFA Club World Cup is another chance for clubs to take home a piece of silverware.
-Starting back in 2000, the FIFA Club World Cup sees seven teams from around the world – six of which are champions of their own confederation, and one from the host nation – compete, with the 2020 tournament hosted in Qatar.
+Starting back in 2000, the FIFA Club World Cup sees seven teams from around the world – six of which are champions of their own confederation, and one from the host nation – compete, with the 2021 tournament hosted in the United Arab Emirates.

-- Bayern Munich (UEFA Confederation) – Winners of the 2019-20 UEFA Champions League
+- Chelsea (UEFA Confederation) – Winners of the 2020-21 UEFA Champions League

-- Ulsan Hyundai (AFC Confederation) – Winners of the 2020 AFC Champions League
+- Al Hilal (AFC Confederation) – Winners of the 2021 AFC Champions League

-- UANL (CONCACAF Confederation) – Winners of the 2020 CONCACAF Champions League
+- Monterrey (CONCACAF Confederation) – Winners of the 2021 CONCACAF Champions League

-- Auckland City (OFC Confederation) – Originally nominated by the OFC, but withdrew from the competition
+- Auckland City (OFC Confederation) – Nominated by the OFC

 Stream 50+ Sports with Kayo